mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.5.1: Fixed channel getting left open after enabling / disabling 'deltas' mode; use slicks for formula-rookie.
+No new sound pack for this verison.

-Version 3.5.0: fixed a couple of missing damage responses; added 'listen start' beep for when you press the radio button (hold mode only) - can be disabled with use_listen_beep property (I still need to find a suitable sound effect for this); Added more driver names; Fixed edge case bug in radio channel handling that could leave the radio channel open; Added "what's my fuel level" speech recognition; The fuel stuff should now work in practice and qualify and if there's not enough data to estimate the time / number of laps of fuel left (when you ask "how's my fuel") the app will simply tell you the fuel level.
+Version 3.5.0: fixed a couple of missing damage responses; added 'listen start' beep for when you press the radio button (hold mode only) - can be disabled with use_listen_beep property (I still need to find a suitable sound effect for this); Added more driver names; Fixed edge case bug in radio channel handling that could leave the radio channel open; Added "what's my fuel level" speech recognition; The fuel stuff should now work in practice and qualify and if there's not enough data to estimate the time / number of laps of fuel left (when you ask "how's my fuel") the app will simply tell you the fuel level; Added optional CPU core affinity start option - run the app from a shortcut with CPUn where n is 1 to 8, for example:
+"C:\CrewChiefV3\CrewChiefV3.exe" cpu4
+This will set the process's processor affinity to CPU number 4 (where the first CPU is CPU1).
 This version requires a new sound pack.

 Version 3.4.1: Minor cold tyre temp increase (there were too many warnings); added a couple more voice options for switching off deltas; fixed some ignored enable / disable messges flags; added driver names for RaceRoom; use names, rather than array indexes, to track PCars participant data (should behave better when PCars messes up the participant data array - particularly in online practice and qual sessions); re-worked opponent gap monitoring; make wheelspin and lockup warning thresholds (total seconds per lap) configurable; Added "who's leading" voice recognition; Added "Repeat" / "say again" voice recognition. some cold tyre warning temp tweaks.
 No new sound pack for this version.